MatiasJoaquinReynoso/Customer-Challenge/README.md

 ## Expected Result

 - THEN assert that the item would be available for purchase (the user would be able to add it to the cart)

+# My opinion

+I thought of designing an outline scenario because the possibility of adding an item to the cart on the amazon website can suffer some obstacles (out of stock, server problems, not available in your region).